osmond/garmin-dashboard-ajo/README.md

 # Garmin Dashboard AJO

 A small dashboard that collects your Garmin activity data.
 The backend is an Express API that stores daily summaries in InfluxDB and exposes history endpoints.
-The frontend is a Next.js app located in `frontend-next`.
-Tailwind CSS and shadcn-ui are preconfigured.
+The `frontend-next` directory contains a Next.js app with Tailwind CSS and shadcn-ui preconfigured.

 ## Quick start